recursionlab/Recursive-Intelligence-Expansion-1/README.md

 ### 💭 From README.md to Thinking Surface

-Emily realized the system needed a delivery vehicle.
+etjoy82 realized the system needed a delivery vehicle.
 Not a paper.
 Not a book.
 Something recursive.

 So she wrote a README.